istareatscreens/vscode-masm-runner/README.md

 Please note that this extension is far from perfect, contributions are appreciated.

+# Preview version outside vscode:

+**WARNING the web version is ~50mb in size**.
+The web version can be viewed [masm.isas.dev](https://masm.isas.dev) or see repo for the client version [HERE](https://github.com/istareatscreens/wasm-masm-x86-editor)

 # How To Use

 Current commands can be accessed by pressing Ctrl+Shift+p on windows or Command ⌘+shift+p on mac